Evolving-AI-Lab/synthesizing/README.md

-## Activation Maximization via Upconvolutional Networks
+## Synthesizing preferred inputs via deep generator networks

 This repository contains source code necessary to reproduce some of the main results in the paper: